NicolasCapon/mtg-telegram-bot/README.md

 * Surround your card names by "*" and get images directly in chat
 * Detect and send automatically new cards in chat (based on [reddit](https://www.reddit.com/r/magicTCG/) and [scryfall](https://scryfall.com/)).
 * Construct [Cockatrice](https://cockatrice.github.io/) xml files for testing new sets at any time.
+* Send /start command to begin a quizz based on a random card image